 We use Virtual Reality (VR) for public and student site tours to pique the interests of high school students in the construction industry.
 We bring three headsets for site tours and use it with specialists to confirm matters during the design stage.
 It’s a practical and worthy investment!

 We also offer internships for students to experience using SketchUp and provide hands-on drone flight experience.
 We hope that by embracing new technology, we can attract and nurture young talents.

 Tell us about the Women’s Safety and Health Patrol in your organization.

-We established a Safety and Health Patrol team, made up of four to five female employees to conduct monthly inspections and patrols at construction sites in promotion of safety activities.
-We inspect things like the state of the organization in office, cleaning status of temporary toilets, and communication with field personnel.
+We established a Safety and Health Patrol team, made up of four to five female employees to conduct monthly inspections and patrols at construction sites to the promotion of safety activities.
+We inspect things like the state of the organization in the office, the cleaning status of temporary toilets, and communication with field personnel.
 We strive to improve site hygiene from the perspective of women and create a clean environment where young workers would feel comfortable to work in.

 Female employee conducting a monthly inspection patrol at a construction site.